 Filing a Workers' Compensation Claim

 In Illinois, the workers’ compensation benefits system is not based on fault.
 If you are injured while performing work-related duties, you are entitled to compensation through your company’s employer.
 That said, workers whose injuries were caused by the negligence of entities other than their employers may also file a claim against the responsible party.
 These claims can be filed simultaneously.
 You do not have to choose between one or the other.

 In Illinois, you only have two years from the time you were injured to file a personal injury lawsuit.
 Workers’ compensation cases must be filed within three years of the accident or within two years of the date the worker received his or her last workers’ comp benefits.

 Needless to say, hiring an Illinois construction accident lawyer will make sure that you file within the necessary timeframes while helping you recover physically and financially.
 Talk to Brent Eames about your case today!

 Recovering Under Various Theories of Liability

 Various theories of liability may apply to your case.
-For instance, if a contractor lent you a faulty ladder to use while you were working, you may be able to recover damages through workers’ comp, through a personal injury lawsuit against the contractor, and through a product liability claim against the manufacturer.
-Our firm is experienced with handling multiple claims that arise out of the same accident.
+For instance, if a contractor lent you a faulty ladder to use while you were working, you may be able to recover damages through workers’ comp, through a personal injury lawsuit against the contractor, and a product liability claim against the manufacturer.
+Our firm is experienced with construction accident injuries and handling multiple claims that arise out of the same accident.